cblanken/algorithm-archive/contents/plotting/plotting.md

 ### Scatter Plots

-The scatter plot is another useful method for visualizing data that plots each point in an $$n$$ -dimensional space.
+The scatter plot is another useful method for visualizing data that plots each point in an $$n$$-dimensional space.
 For the purposes of the Algorithm Archive, this space is mainly two-dimensional; however, scatter plots in three-dimensions may also be used for visualizing three-dimensional datasets.
 We will update this section if three-dimensional scatter plots are required.